 Santana is looking forward to the financial stability her new Habitat home will offer.
-She will have a quality, safe, affordable home with an affordable 30-year, 0-% interest mortgage.
+She will have a quality, safe, and affordable home with an affordable mortgage.
 Because of her breast cancer, Santana has annual testing and regular treatments she is supposed to do, but has not been able to afford.
 The financial stability of her Habitat home will help her afford the high cost of these vital procedures.

 Additionally, Santana has been foregoing her important lymphedema treatments, because there isn’t enough space in the small room she rents and purchasing a new sleeve is too cost-prohibitive right now.
 She will have plenty of space to set up her equipment and regularly do these treatments in her new three-bedroom, 1,150 square-foot Habitat home.
 A home that she will have helped build alongside volunteers, sponsors, and donors from the Mansfield community.

 Because of her health challenges, living a healthy lifestyle and eating well is extra important to Santana.
 One of the things she is most looking forward to in her new Habitat home is a clean kitchen all to herself.
 Santana currently rents a single room and bathroom in a home where there is a shared kitchen.
 Getting a mini-fridge and microwave in her own small room was a necessity, because her roommates don’t clean up after themselves and steal food.
 Ditching the microwaved food and preparing her healthy meals in her own kitchen can’t come soon enough for her!